andrew-hyde/Fin_Metrics_871_Project/README.md

 Across time the number of REITs included in the index changes and there are many instances of REITs moving in and out of the index.

-One cannot impute missing values for the entire data set together, especially given that the purpose of this study is to examine the correlation of property stocks with rest of the ALSI.
-The approach I am taking is to separate the property stocks from the rest of the ALSI as discussed and then plot out the all the property stocks across time in the data set and determine which have sufficiently complete returns observations that I may impute accurate values that have a similar distributions, so to capture the properties of these property stocks (given that the theory surrounding REITs is that should be uncorrelated to other equities.
-Once, I have determined which REITS to include I will impute the missing for rest of the ALSI index and then combine the data to begin the DCC or mGARCH model.

 # Seperate and plot the REITs data

+The approach I am taking is to separate the property stocks from the rest of the ALSI as discussed and then plot out the all the property stocks across time in the data set and determine which have sufficiently complete returns observations and this information to be used later to select for a sub-sample of REITs.
+To achiev this format ‘facet wrap’ is used do detach each series from one another.

     library(tidyverse)